szaumoor/ZSTweaks/ZSTweaks/README.md

 Overall this should provide a mild tactical advantage when having at least one of your party members wielding these blunt weapons.
 This applies to enemies wielding these weapons too, so be warned.

-**Component 1435:** Make Darts use a speed factor of 0
+**Component 1435:** Make Darts have a speed factor of 0 and extend the range to 30 ft

 Self-explanatory.
 It's the lightest weapon, realistically.
+It also makes them slightly less inconvenient by making them have a range equivalent to those of arrows and bolts.

 **Component 1440:** Make daggers have general extra features to compensate for the low damage